PDFToImageContent

 Connections

-PDFToImageContent accepts a list of PDF file paths or ByteStream objects (sources) as input, along with optional metadata (meta), detail level (detail), image size (size), and page range (page_range).
-It outputs a list of ImageContent objects (image_contents).
+PDFToImageContent accepts a list of file paths or ByteStream objects through its sources input.
+It outputs a list of ImageContent objects, one per converted page.

 This example shows a query pipeline that uses PDFToImageContent to convert uploaded PDF pages to images for multimodal AI processing.
 The pipeline extracts specified pages from PDF documents, converts them to ImageContent objects, and sends them to a vision-enabled chat model for analysis.